metzger100/NautiPi/README.md

 ## 🧠 Desired State & Reconciliation (Operator Pattern)

 NautiPi persists a **Desired State** (installed services, versions, inputs) in a local store (e.g. SQLite).
 A background **Reconciler** continuously compares desired vs. actual and **repairs drift** (e.g., restarts services, reapplies config, re-links integrations) in an idempotent manner.
-This turns one-time install scripts into a **self-healing** system—ideal on boats far from shore support.
+This turns one-time install scripts into a **self-healing** system, ideal on boats far from shore support.

 ---